How do I apply?

 Do I direct any of my own research?
 What percentage?

-Postdocs are encouraged to spend up to 25% of their time pursuing complementary research of their own choosing.
+Postdocs are encouraged to spend up to 25% of their time pursuing career development activities.